Omega-Femdom-Bot/documentation/docs/Comands/Economy.md

 :::
 **Same Parameters as in `/shop add_item`**
 ### Delete item
-Using this command you can delete item from the server shop.
+Using this command you can remove item from the server shop.
 :::important syntax
 `/shop delete_item` `!name`<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::
-`!name` of the item to delete from the server shop.
+`!name` Name of the item to delete from the server shop.
 ### View
 use this command to view items in the server shop.
 :::important syntax
 `/shop view`
 :::
 ### Buy
-Using this command you can buy Items from the server Shop.
+Using this command you can purchase Items from the server Shop.
 :::important syntax
 `/shop buy` `!name`<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.